maddenp/iotaa/README.md

 Consider the source code of the [demo application](src/iotaa/demo.py), which simulates making a cup of tea (according to [the official recipe](https://www.google.com/search?q=masters+of+reality+t.u.s.a.+lyrics)).

-The first `@tasks` method defines the end result: A cup of tea, steeped, with sugar -- and a spoon for stirring:
+The first `@tasks` method defines the end result: A cup of tea, steeped, with sugar, and a spoon for stirring:

 ``` python
 @tasks